 - Mobility: true integration of mobile and remote users into your environment (or, no more VPN!).

 - Personal Communication Modes: We operate in a time when 3 or 4 generations of people work on the same team.
 Preferred communication methods vary wildly.
-Cloud-based communications help bridge the gap between those that prefer face-to-face meetings, phone calls, emails, and texts.
+Cloud-based infrastructure communications help bridge the gap between those that prefer face-to-face meetings, phone calls, emails, and texts.

-One final bonus
+One final bonus for Sales Cloud Enablement

 Once you’re in the cloud, the cost of making incremental improvements goes down.
 There’s no need to invest in expensive software to see if it works with your sales team.
 You can begin implementing trial versions and adding incremental features to see what sticks and what adds value to your business.